iammuhammadamir/edge_ai_retail_store_mono/client/docs/context.md

 supabase>=2.0.0        # For live streaming (Supabase Storage uploads)
 ```

-For Jetson with GPU acceleration, use `onnxruntime-gpu` instead of `onnxruntime`.
+For Jetson Orin (JetPack 6), use the provided `onnxruntime-gpu` wheel and run via `./run_gpu.sh` to ensure cuDNN 8 compatibility.

 ### System Dependencies (for Live Streaming)
 ```bash